- Help center home

 entry-editor is the slug.
 Slugs are important, both for being able to find entries, and for SEO purposes.
 The method for naming your slug depends on your organization.
 If you’re unsure, ask your space administrator.

-You might find that the Contentful web app editor is missing some fields you're used to (for example, tables and columns).
+You might find that the Contentful web app editor is missing some fields you're used to.
 You have the option to create an extension for the web app that will let you add custom fields to the editor.
 If you're interested in creating such an extension, have a chat with your developer team and then take a look at our developer documentation.